Window Gas Fills

 The most common types of gas used by window manufacturers include argon and krypton.
 Argon is inexpensive, nontoxic, nonreactive, clear, and odorless.
 Krypton is more expensive but has a better thermal performance.

 Heat-absorbing window glazing contains special tints that change the color of the glass.
 Tinted glass absorbs a large fraction of the incoming solar radiation through a window.
 This reduces the solar heat gain coefficient, visible transmittance, and glare.

 Some heat, however, continues to pass through tinted windows by conduction and re-radiation.
 Therefore, the tint doesn't lower a window's U-factor.
-However, inner layers of clear glass or spectrally selective coatings can be applied on insulated glazing to help reduce these types of heat transfer.
+However, inner layers of clear glass or specially selective coatings can be applied on insulated glazing to help reduce these types of heat transfer.

-Gray- and bronze-tinted windows—the most common—reduce the penetration of both light and heat into buildings in equal amounts (i.e., not spectrally selective).
+Gray- and bronze-tinted windows—the most common—reduce the penetration of both light and heat into buildings in equal amounts (i.e., not specially selective).
 Blue- and green-tinted windows offer greater penetration of visible light and slightly reduced heat transfer compared with other colors of tinted glass.
 In hot climates, black-tinted glass should be avoided because it absorbs more light than heat.

 Tinted, heat-absorbing glass reflects only a small percentage of light, so it does not have the mirror-like appearance of reflective glass.

 Note: when windows transmit less than 70% of visible light, indoor plants can die or grow more slowly.

 Insulated window glazing refers to windows with two or more panes of glass.
 They are also called double-glazed, triple-glazed, and—sometimes more generally—storm windows.